Isaiah6208/Algorithms/README.md

 # Algorithms
 A collection of Algorithms that I've solved for practice / proof of understanding.
-The language used for these algorithms is Java 8.
+The language used to solve these algorithms is Java 8.